Skip to main content

 November 2024 | Public Adjuster/Attorney Portal

-Let's say a carrier offers an even $70,000 settlement in exchange for a mutual release.
-The policy limit is $100,000.
-Let's say the Public Adjuster advises the insured to take it, believing it to be a great settlement.
-One month later the insured learns from an attorney they could have theoretically won $220,000 of contractual and extra-contractual damages.
-So now you have a malpractice liability based on someone's theory.
+Consider a carrier offering a $70,000 settlement in exchange for a mutual release on a policy with $100,000 in limits.
+A Public Adjuster advises the insured to accept, believing it to be a strong result.
+One month later, the insured consults an attorney and learns that the claim may have supported $220,000 in combined contractual and extra-contractual damages.
+The Public Adjuster now faces a potential malpractice claim based on the theory that the advice to accept foreclosed a significantly larger recovery.

 Part XI: The System Behind the Stories